New Jersey forest fire prompts thousands of evacuations and closes a major highway

 There were no immediate reports of injuries.

-The Jersey Central Power and Light Company posted on the social platform X that it cut power to about 25,000 customers at the request the Forest Fire Service and the wildfire’s command post Tuesday evening.
-It doesn’t expect to restore the power before Wednesday.

-Debi Schaffer was caught in gridlocked traffic after evacuating with her two dogs while her husband agreed to stay with their 22 chickens.
+Debi Schaffer was caught in gridlocked traffic after evacuating with her two dogs while her husband agreed to stay with their 22 chickens, The Press of Atlantic City reported.

 “I wanted to take them in the car with me; can you imagine 22 chickens in a car?” she told the newspaper.